 Development includes, but is not limited to, all new construction, grading, and paving.
 Substantially damaged or improved structures, where the cost of repair (regardless of the cause of damage) or improvements equals or exceeds 50% of the buildings market value, also require building permits and elevation certificates, and are held to the same standards as new construction.

 All new construction and substantial improvements must be built to 2 feet above base flood elevation in the FEMA Floodplain.
 Materials below base flood elevation must be water-resistant, and enclosures can only be used for parking, storage, or access.
+Owners of new enclosures will be required to sign a non-conversion agreement acknowledging that the enclosures can only be used for those purposes.
+This non-conversion agreement will be filed with the deed, and the enclosure will be subject to periodic inspection.

 Before you do any kind of work to your structure in the floodplain, check with the Building Division by calling 281-996-3201 to see if a permit is needed.
 Some flood protection measures may need a building permit and others may not be safe for your type of building, so be sure to talk to the City of Friendswood Building Department.